imykhan5/symfony-api/README.md

 Testing with Postman:
 - URL: http://127.0.0.1:8080/

+## PHPUnit Tests

+Unit tests can be run like this from the root directory: cd api; ./vendor/bin/phpunit tests

 ## Resutls
 Result will be returned as result->total
 Some additional debug info is also returned to verify calculations